I would like to share my thoughts about how poverty can impact education and what we need to do to escape extreme

 Expand Medical Facilities, Improve Food Security, and Access To Clean Water

 When a person doesn’t have enough to eat, cannot afford necessary health facilities, and doesn’t have access to clean water, they lack the strength and energy needed to work, leading to illnesses causing absenteeism from the workplace to increase the poverty rate.

 Recent studies have claimed that expanding medical facilities results in poverty reduction.

-Presently, in India, more than 163 million people do not have access to clean water, which is the highest number in the entire world.
+Presently, more than 163 million people in India do not have access to clean water, the highest number worldwide.

 The healthcare system lacks the basic needs that result in the premature death of people who can’t afford high-quality healthcare services.

 Currently, India allocates only 1.28 percent of the Country’s GDP for the Health Care System, which isn’t enough to cover the population of 1.35 Billion.

 Increasing the Health Budget, Improving Food Security, and Access to Clean Water will positively change and reduce poverty.